huynguy-db/arcion-docs/content/docs/sources/source-setup/Db2/Db2_native_luw.md

 Users need these permissions only once at the start of a fresh replication.
 {{< /hint >}}

 ## II.
-Create the Heartbeat Table
+Create the heartbeat table

-For CDC replication, you must create the heartbeat table on the Source database with the following DDL:
+For CDC replication, you must create the heartbeat table on the source database with the following DDL:

 ```SQL
 CREATE TABLE "tpch"."replicate_io_cdc_heartbeat"("timestamp" BIGINT NOT NULL,
 CONSTRAINT "cdc_heartbeat_id_default_default" PRIMARY KEY("timestamp"))
 ```

 ## III.
-Enable CDC-based Replication
+Enable CDC-based Rreplication

-If you're performing CDC-based replication from the source Db2 server, please follow the steps below:
+If you want CDC-based replication from the source Db2 server, follow these steps:

 ### On system running source Db2 server:

-1. For any tables being replicated, run the following command:
+1. For each table that you want to replicate, run the following command:

     ```SQL
     ALTER TABLE <TABLE> DATA CAPTURE CHANGES
     ```

-2. Check if the database is recoverable by running the followingg command:
+2. Check if the database is recoverable by running the following command:

     ```shell
     db2 get db cfg for <DATABASE> show detail | grep -i "logarch"